Jeffro80/Student_Data_Analyser/README.md

 Make sure the GraduationDate column is in the format DD/MM/YYYY.

-## How Heard file
+## How Heard File

 ### File Name

 how_heard_XXX.csv where XXX is the sample source.

+### Contents

+Student ID and HowHeard for each student in the filtered group.

 ### Structure

 CSV file with the Student ID and HowHeard for each student.

-### Contents

-Student ID and HowHeard for each student in the filtered group.

 ### Source

 qryXXXStudentsData query from the student database.
 The XXX is the target filtered group, e.g. All, Active, Maori etc.

-## Pacific Island Nations file
+## Pacific Island Nations File

 ### File Name

 pacific_island_nations.txt

+### Contents

+Each Pacific Island nation.

 ### Structure

 TXT file with each Pacific Island nation listed in a single line, separated by commas with no spaces after the comma.

-### Contents

-Each Pacific Island nation.

 ### Source

 Created at app set up and updated as required.

-## Study Reason file
+## Study Reason File

 ### File Name

 study_reason_XXX.csv where XXX is the sample source.

+### Contents

+Student ID and ReasonForStudy for each student in the filtered group.

 ### Structure

 CSV file with the Student ID and ReasonForStudy for each student.

-### Contents

-Student ID and ReasonForStudy for each student in the filtered group.

 ### Source